Bomber kills Sri Lankan general

 COLOMBO, Sri Lanka (CNN) -- A suicide bomber targeted a top Sri Lankan military officer Monday as he traveled to work in southern Colombo, killing the general and three others, police and military sources said.

-The sources said the attack has all the hallmarks of the Tamil Tiger rebels, but there has been no claim of responsibility.
+Sri Lanka blamed the Tamil Tiger rebels for the attack, but there has been no claim of responsibility.

 Maj.
 Gen. Parami Kulatunga -- who died after he was taken to a hospital -- was the army's deputy chief of staff, the third highest ranking official in Sri Lanka's army.

-Two of his military escorts and a bystander were also killed, the sources said.
+Two of his military escorts and a bystander were also killed, the government said.

-The suicide bomber rammed his motorcycle into the army vehicle carrying Kulatunga and detonated, the sources said.
+The suicide bomber rammed his motorcycle into the army vehicle carrying Kulatunga and detonated, police and military sources said.

 Several vehicles were torched in the explosion, and bystanders helped douse the fires.

 The attack happened in Panagoda, a southern suburb of Colombo, around 7:45 a.m.
 (0215 GMT Monday), police sources said.